 Stained Look

-Rubio Monocoat Hybrid Exterior Wood Protector comes in stain colors like darker browns, lightening colors, and bright colors for the wooden parts of your enclosure.
+Rubio Monocoat Hybrid Exterior Wood Protector is a linseed-oil-based finish that comes in stain colors like darker browns, lightening colors, and bright colors for the wooden parts of your enclosure.

 The graphic to the left shows the stain colors on two different types of wood.